 If you live in Hollywood long enough, chances are you are going to make friends with folks in the entertainment industry.
 If you lived in Detroit back in the heyday, the guys on your bowling team probably knew a lot about making cars.
 Living in the Russian River Valley, my pals are vineyard managers, coopers, winemakers, stainless steel fabricators and various other tradesmen who are involved in the wine industry.
 It was only a matter of time before bottles of Pinot Noir from friends and neighbors started showing up at our barbeques.
 I had never been much of a “vino guy” but as these gems started coming my way, I learned to appreciate the fabulous juice that was being created in my own backyard and soon I was hooked.

-A few years later my pal Slawek and I were kicking around the notion that if we make our own wine we could fill our cellars, (well, closets), with Pinot at a fraction of what it would cost to buy it retail.
-It was then that “über-heavy machine master” Jay Meyer stepped in and, with a favor from a friend of his, came up with, not just the one ton of fruit that we originally wanted, but four tons of premium Russian River Valley Pinot Noir in a year when fruit was very difficult to get.
+A few years later a couple friends and I were kicking around the notion that if we make our own wine we could fill our cellars, (well closets), with Pinot at a fraction of what it would cost to buy it retail.
+With a favor from another friend we were able to come up with, not just the one ton of fruit that we originally wanted, but four tons of premium Russian River Valley Pinot Noir in a year when fruit was very difficult to get.
 This was in 2007 and it is considered by some to be the harvest of the century for Pinot Noir in the Russian River Valley.
 It was with this fruit, some help from a hot-shot winemaker buddy and some wads of cash, that PURPLE PACHYDERM PINOT NOIR was born.
-(Of course we then found out that making wine, good wine, is a damned expensive venture and should not be undertaken by anyone who has any form of financial common sense).
+(Of course we then found out that making wine–good wine–is a damned expensive venture and should not be undertaken by anyone who has any form of financial common sense).

 Once again, I hope you enjoy the product of our toil and, me being a picky bastard, you should take comfort in the notion that you are drinking from my own personal stash.